AbhiAva/aws-deepracer-workshops/README.md

 ##### 4.3.2.1 Training algorithm

-For the time being you can only use the PPO (Proximal Policy Optimization) algorithm in the console.

 ##### 4.3.2.2 Hyperparameters (formerly called algorithm settings)

+Click on the Hyperparameters section to see the hyperparameters

 This section specifies the hyperparameters that will be used by the reinforcement learning algorithm during training.
 Hyperparameters are used to improve training performance.